-Statements from area lawmakers on border processing facilities
+Local lawmakers release statements on family separation at border processing facilities

 Strengthening our border security and upholding our laws in a manner consistent with our values will help facilitate progress toward addressing all aspects of our broken immigration system.”

-U.S. Senator Claire McCaskill (D-MO), Senate Homeland Security and Governmental Affairs Committee
+U.S. Sen. Claire McCaskill (D-MO), Senate Homeland Security and Governmental Affairs Committee

 “The outrageous notion that children must be ripped from their families to secure the border is as false as it is cruel.
 As the Ranking Member of the Homeland Security Committee, I will be working to stop the Administration’s misguided policy.